IJuanTM/Simpl/README.md

 #### How parts work:

-- A part is a component on a certain page, for example the navbar or footer.
+- A part is a component on a certain page, for example, the navbar or footer.
 The content is where the pages from the view folder get loaded.
-In the parts folder you also will find the header and bottom part, these combined are the main html file.
-There also is a folder called index, here are 3 files: css, js and meta.
-These contain the code to load your css and js files and the optional meta tags.
+In the parts folder, you also will find the header and bottom part, these combined are the main HTML file.
+There also is a folder called index, here are 3 files: css, js, and meta.
+These contain the code to load your CSS and JS files and the optional meta tags.

-- Thats the basics for the parts.
-The parts folder is also used for making sub pages on your site, you can find example files in the add-ons folder on GitHub.
+- That's the basics for the parts.
+The parts folder is also used for making subpages on your site, you can find example files in the add-ons folder on GitHub.

 <br>